mab253/dataviz_fall23/final.md

 - Edit the default `README.md` (md=Markdown) file in the final Glitch project to create a "Methodology" portion of your project
 - Markdown is a language like HTML - you can pick up some pointers [here!](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)
 - Write, in paragraph form, an overview of your domain and dataset; some background on what you know about the origin of the data; any data transformation/processing that your group did on the dataset; and an introduction to your audience on how to "read" and "use" the visualization.
 - You can check out the [Ukko wind map](https://project-ukko.net/more-info.html) or the [Unlock NYC](https://weunlock.nyc/data/soi-map/) "About this Map" sections as examples.
-Think of this as front-end, public-facing information - what do you want your users to know?
+Yours does not need to be as extensive, but these examples should provide direction.
+Think of this as front-end, public-facing key information - what do you want your users to know?
 What do you need them to know about your process?

 For the report: (1000-1200 words)
 - Include the following sections:
     - Abstract: 1 paragraph summary.
-What are your key questions, key outputs and design choices, and key findings from creating your visualization?
+What are your key questions, key outputs and design choices, and key findings from creating your visualization? (feel free to repeat language from your Methodology)
     - Data domain background (feel free to repeat language from your Methodology)
-    - Project process - tell the "story" of your group's work, explaining key design decisions.
+    - Project process - tell the "story" of your group's work, _explaining key design decisions_.
 Why does your visualization look and behave the way it does?
-Who is your audience and what have you made for them?
+Who is your audience and what have you made with them in mind?
     - Limitations + extensions - how would your group improve or extend the project, given more time and resources?
 What questions remain?
     - 1 static image embedded in the report (an export or a screenshot of your final viz)
     - Save this as a PDF and include it as an attachment in your final upload.